LightningSh0ck/AoC-2018/README.md

 I am doing my best to comment out what goes inside my mind, I hope people will find my implementations interesting.

+NOTE: all my code that is based on iterating until EOF requires to have the input ended by ONE EMPTY LINE!

 Language: C++
 IDE: Visual Studio 2017